Abhishekkgpian/Music-Player/README.md

 ## Dependencies

 No external libraries or dependencies are required for this project.
 It is built using HTML, CSS, and JavaScript, which are supported by modern web browsers.

+## License

+This project is licensed under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Contributing